rishic3/asst1/prog5_saxpy/writeup.md

   //     jne	.L40
 ```
 Once unrolled the destination registers (%ymm2 - %ymm5) are independent so on a super-scalar CPU their dependency chains can be executed in parallel.

+Given that the program is still memory bandwidth bound ILP is likely not actually hiding memory stalls with compute (hence why the speedup isn't much); instead, we are able to have more cache line loads in flight (memory-level parallelism) - i.e., multiple issues of the vmoveups simultaneously (2 vectors = 2 * 8 * 32 bytes = 1 cache line) so potentially two cache line requests in flight at once.